offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 | Greater Than             (`>`)  | `5 > 7`  |      |
 | Greater Than Or Equal To (`>=`) | `5 >= 7` |      |

-**Ternary Conditional Operator**

-The ternary conditional operator is a pseudo operator that takes in 3 operands similar to those found in other high-level languages: `CONDITION ?
+In addition, the ternary conditional operator is a pseudo operator that takes in 3 operands similar to those found in other high-level languages: `CONDITION ?
 EXPRESSION_IF_TRUE : EXPRESSION_IF_FALSE`.
 It's essentially a shorthand if-else block.

 ```c++
 int x = n % 7 == 1 ?
 1000 : -1000;